Image 6.JPG

 Your GP can help to:

-• Talk through your health concern
+• Talk through any health concerns you may have.

-• Discuss a treatment plan to meet your health needs
+• Discuss a treatment plan to meet your health needs.

-• Prescribe the medication you need
+• Prescribe medication (if needed).

 • They also provide health education, offer advice on smoking and diet, give vaccinations and can carry out simple surgical operations.